common-voice/cv-sentence-extractor/README.md

 When you run the scrapping in step 2 from the `Usage` section this list will automatically be used if present.

-## Getting your rules/blacklist incorporated
+## Getting your rules/blocklist incorporated

-In order to get your language rules and blacklist incorporated in this repo, you will need to create a Pull Request explaining the following:
+In order to get your language rules and blocklist incorporated in this repo, you will need to create a Pull Request explaining the following:

 - How many sentences did you get at the end?
-- How did you create the blacklist file?
+- How did you create the blocklist file?
 - Get at least 3 different native speakers (ideally linguistics) to review a random sample of 100-500 sentences and estimate the average error ratio and comment (or link their comment) in the PR.

 Once we have your rules into the repo, we will be able to run the extraction from our side and incorporate the sentences into the Common Voice repo.
 But please take note that we have limited resources and we can't guarantee a specific date for us to run this process (we are looking into automating it).